Options at Retirement

 The value of pensions and the income they produce can fall as well as rise.
 You may get back less than you invested.

 Assuming you are eligible you will get a State Pension.
 Depending on when you were born and your gender, state pensions become available from age 60 to 68.
 Your eligibility is also linked to your NI contributions.
-Over the years successive governments have tinkered with the pension’s regime – so you may be eligible to the basic state pension plus add-ons from some of the following:
+Over the years successive governments have tinkered with the pension’s regime – so you may be eligible for the basic state pension plus add-ons from some of the following:

 - Graduated Pensions